NIRSpec MOS and MSATA Observing Process

 See also: Resources for MOS and MSATA Program UpdatesNIRSpec MPT - CatalogsNIRSpec MSA Shutter Operability

 STScI will assign the orientation angle after proposal acceptance.
-The MOS observing process accordingly calls for 2 submissions:
+The MOS observing process accordingly calls for two submissions:

-1. An initial proposal submission that will provide pointings, observation links, and visit durations for the time allocation committee (TAC) and the long range plan (LRP), and
+1. proposal submission that provides pointings, observation links and other angle and/or timing special requirements, and visit durations for the time allocation committee (TAC) and the long range plan (LRP), and

-2. A fully-defined and executable program update submission that follows an STScI angle assignment.
-This process will have 2 deadlines for initial and final submission stages.
+2. A fully-defined and executable Program Update submission that follows the STScI angle assignment.
 The general MOS process and Cycle observing timelines are described in this article.

-All NIRSpec MOS programs will have 2 submission stages: an initial proposal submission and a program update submission stage for the flight executable MOS observations.
-The MOS proposal deadline is the same as that for all other JWST proposals.
-The additional program update submission will have 2 associated deadlines that will depend on when the program's MOS observation plan windows begin.
+All NIRSpec MOS programs have 2 submission stages: The MOS proposal deadline is the same as for all other JWST proposals.
+The additional Program Update submission deadline will depend on when the program's MOS observation plan windows begin.
+For any NIRSpec visit using MSATA, this angle assignment and two-stage submission process will be similar.

-Figure 2 shows a timeline of this NIRSpec MOS proposal submission process.
-This process applies to NIRSpec MOS with or without a final MSA Catalog (i.e., with or without NIRCam pre-imaging defined in the same proposal).
+Figure 2 shows a timeline of this NIRSpec MOS proposal submission process for Cycle 2 and beyond.
+This process applies to NIRSpec MOS with or without NIRCam pre-imaging defined in the same proposal.

 Figure 2.
 Timeline of the NIRSpec MOS observing process for an observing cycle